List of Ivy League business schools: Cost and outcomes

 The average cost of an Ivy League MBA is $100,000 a year, with tuition averaging $78,000 a year as of 2022.
 BestColleges notes that despite the high tuition rates at Ivy League business schools, graduates from these programs have access to alumni and industry connections that can lead to middle management positions with high salaries.
 Ivy League MBA graduates from the class of 2021 had a median postgraduate base salary of $150,000 a year.

 Ivy League business schools

 Six of the eight Ivy League universities have a business school that offers a Master of Business Administration degree.
-Of these six, only Wharton School at Pennsylvania and Cornell SC Johnson College of Business offer an undergraduate business program.
+Of these six, only Johnson School at Cornell and Wharton School at Pennsylvania offer undergraduate business programs.
 The two remaining Ivy League schools, Brown University and Princeton University, lack both a graduate and undergraduate business program.
 However, Princeton does have Master of Finance degree and Brown offers a joint Executive MBA degree with IE Business School in Spain.